• Planning Process

 The Council decides where the housing should be built within their area.
 A Local Development Plan (LDP) for City of Edinburgh Council was approved in Nov 2016.
 A number of areas in Queensferry were included in this LDP – Dalmeny Park, South Scotstoun, Builyeon Rd and Springfield (see map) QDCC objected to the LDP sites back in 2015 and escalated the objections to Scot Gov. However, the sites were approved.
 The LDP can be viewed here: Local Development Plan – Edinburgh 2016.
 The next development plan is City Plan 2030 , which was approved by the council in 2021.

 Housing development planning applications are presented to the CEC Development Management sub-committee (which is webcast live), consisting of elected councillors, who assess the application’s compliance to the planning policy framework and either grant or refuse.
 Objections therefore need to illustrate a breach of planning policy or precedent.

 - How the infrastructure is upgraded to support the additional housing

-Every major housing development is required to contribute money to support local infrastructure – e.g. affordable housing, roads, education, paths, public transport, active travel, speed controls, crossings, lighting & more recently health.
+Every major housing development is required to contribute money to support local infrastructure – e.g. affordable housing, roads, education, paths, public transport, active travel, traffic calming, pedestrian crossings, street lighting & more recently health centre provision.
 This is known as the planning gain or s75 agreement, a public document published with the planning documents. e.g, the current s75 for South Scotstoun is around £7m.